Preliminary analysis

 • Design the data model using ERDs or similar notation.

-8. Create a directed graph:
+8. Create a directed graph capturing dependencies:

 • Add a node for every aggregate, read model, and automatic policy.